fredvg/fredvg.github.io/_posts/2017-07-11-DMV-Express.markdown

                         "

 phase1_title: "Research"
-phase1_description: "After closely examining the — limited — Google Analytics that we have available, and reviewining hundreds of customer support emails, I did user interviews, went on field trips, and organized stakeholder workshops.
+phase1_description: "After closely examining the — limited — Google Analytics that we have available, and reviewing hundreds of customer support emails, I did user interviews, went on field trips, and organized stakeholder workshops.
 I drew story boards and journey maps, created personas and broke the various functions of the application down into user stories."
 phase1_image: /images/portfolio/dmv-express/dmv-express-personas.png
 phase1_image_alt: "dmv express personas samples"